hashicorp-education/learn-terraform-drift-and-policy/README.md

 </Tip>

 Initialize your configuration.
-As part of initialization, Terraform creates your `learn-terraform-drift-and-opa` HCP Terraform workspace.
+As part of initialization, Terraform creates your `learn-terraform-drift-and-policy` HCP Terraform workspace.

 ```shell-session
 $ terraform init
 ```

-Now, attempt to apply your configuration.
-The apply will fail because the instance size you specified is too big, and the precondition will return an error.
+Now, attempt to plan your configuration.
+The plan will fail because the instance size you specified is too big, and the precondition will return an error.

 <Note>